 We summarize how the JWST Astronomer's Proposal Tool (APT) can be used by solar system observers, describing current APT limitations and walking through examples for creating a proposal for various classes of solar system targets.

 The JWST Astronomer's Proposal Tool (APT) is used for designing JWST proposals and contains special options for solar system ("moving") target observations.
 Steps before APT are to estimate exposure times with the Exposure Time Calculator and to quick-look your target's visibility using JPL Horizons.
 The latter could cut down the time you spend testing the schedulability of observations in APT.
 With these pre-steps complete, you will be ready to start designing your APT proposal.
 A typical workflow would be:

 - Define the target.
 You have tremendous flexibility to identify specific targets and pointing positions relative to targets using a system of target Levels.
 Level 1 targets are solar system bodies directly orbiting the Sun (planets, comets, and asteroids), while Level 2 and Level 3 targets are moons of, or positions on or relative to, the specified Level 1 or Level 2 target.
 Moving targets are also divided in APT between Standard Targets and minor bodies (Asteroids and Comets).
 For Standard Targets, ephemerides can be computed using information directly accessible to and maintained by APT.
 For the minor bodies, you must supply orbital elements, either manually or by retrieving them from the JPL Horizons system using the built-in APT tool.
-See Tutorial: Creating Solar System Targets in APT.
+See Tutorial on Creating Solar System Targets in APT.

 - Define the observations.
 For each observation you must select a target, an instrument, and a science template.
 Note that moving targets can be observed with any instrument, any observing template, although not all templates are optimal for solar system observations; see the page on Instrument-Specific Considerations for Moving Targets.
 Also see Tutorial on Creating Solar System Observations in APT.

 - Define scheduling constraints on the observations.
 These include date, time, separation from another body, apparent rate of motion, rotational phase, phase angle, etc. See also Tutorial on Creating Solar System Observations in APT.

 - Evaluate the schedulability of observations.